-In wider society, the way that power is concentrated, shared and used is changing as a result of globalisation, new technology, new channels of communication, extreme inequality and other factors.
+In wider society, the way that power is concentrated, shared and used is changing as a result of globalisation, geopolitics, new technology, growing use of artificial intelligence, new channels of communication, extreme inequality and other factors.
 These changes bring increased risks of unaccountable power, but also new opportunities for interconnected, engaged and flourishing democracy.

 Large corporations have significant power, and checks and balances are inadequately developed, particularly for trans-national corporations, including the largest digital platforms and intermediaries.
 We are interested in funding work which: